 Primary Assistant – Forest Room

-Hope is a McMinnville native who recently graduated from Linfield College with her Bachelor of Science in Elementary Education.
-She has a strong passion for educating young children, as well as helping them to develop their emotional and social skills.
-In her free time, she takes ballet with her niece Trinity and loves to take her dog Sparkles on long walks.
+I am a McMinnville native who recently graduated from Linfield College with my Bachelor of Science in Elementary Education.
+I have a strong passion for educating young children, as well as helping them to develop their emotional and social skills.
+In my free time, I take ballet with my niece Trinity and love to take my dog Sparkles on long walks.

 I was looking for something different after working in the food and beverage industry for 15 years and it brought me to working at High Desert Montessori in Reno.
 When I moved to Oregon, I found MMS and applied for a job here.

 I love that I get to see and hear new things the children learn.
 And, I get to learn from them.

 I enjoy hiking, cooking, swimming, mushroom hunting.
 I love collecting rocks and crystals.